 Input costs are also key.
 Indeed, companies in this group consume large amounts of natural gas and oil, which are mostly used as feedstock.
 Naturally, lower input costs translate into higher margins, and vice versa.
 However, it's the volatility in the pricing of these two commodities that warrants more careful attention from an investment prospective, as changes are quickly reflected on the bottom line.
 As a result, most of these companies employ some degree of hedging to smooth out rapid price moves.
 Oil and natural gas prices are less of an issue for those supplying industrial gases, where the primary concern relates to the utilization of production capacity.

 The domestic market for chemicals is largely mature.
-Namely, the sizable automotive and housing sectors, through the economic cycle, post very modest average annual growth.
+Historically, the sizable automotive and housing sectors have posted very modest average annual growth, irrespective of the stage of the economic cycle.
+(Those industries experienced a fundamental correction in the wake of the 2008-2009 recession.)
 The same is also true for the food industry (plastic bottles, agricultural products).
 By comparison, developing countries, most notably China and India, hold huge potential for rapid expansion in nearly all sectors.

-The majority of the companies in this group have long been capitalizing on the opportunities presented by this trend, and have steadily diversified operations, building far flung production facilities.
+The majority of the companies in this group have long been capitalizing on the opportunities presented by this trend, and have steadily diversified operations by developing far flung production facilities.
 Whereas a couple of decades ago, overseas business accounted for a relatively small portion of sales, that figure has grown substantially, now accounting for 60% or more of total revenue.